 Provided, for elective courses offered to MPPP students, evaluation shall consist of a minimum of three sub-components and maximum of six sub-components.
-No subcomponent shall exceed more than 40% marks.
-The marking scheme for each elective must be presented to and approved by the MPPP Chair.
+No

 6.3.
 Elective Paper topics

 Elective Paper topics shall be finalised on such date as determined by the Course Teacher.
 Provided, the date shall be no later than three weeks from the commencement of the trimester.
 Students who wish to change their paper topic must obtain the written permission of the course teacher, however no change of topic shall be permitted by the Course Teacher after the expiry of three weeks from the commencement of the trimester.